HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Data/HMIMEDIRECTORY.md

 ```
 #include <mimedir.h>
 ```

+**Definition :**

+typedef DWORD HMIMEDIRECTORY;

 **Description :**

 HMIMEDIRECTORY is a data type used to access and MIME data stored within a MIME directory.
 See the descriptions for the MIME directory and entity APIs for more information.

 **See Also :**